DevMunesh/Magento-2/PriceChangeLog/README.md

 This module creates a log whenever the price of a product is changed from Magento Backend (Admin).

+**Note:** Make sure to keep the module directory under "magento_root/app/code/DevMunesh/". -- here 'DevMunesh' is the vendor name.

 The log mentions the following:
 1. ID and SKU of the product (whose price has been changed).
 2. Last price and New price